Alice in Wonderland Plot Analysis: A Classic Voyage and Return Story

 Alice meets the White Rabbit again who mistakes her for his housekeeper Mary Ann.
 He sends her to fetch his gloves and a fan, but she drinks something in his house that makes her grow.

-Trapped in the White Rabbit’s house, Alice is frustrated by her size and predicament.
+Trapped in the White Rabbit’s house, Alice is frustrated by her size and tough situation.
 The Rabbit and others send a lizard named Bill down the chimney to try get Alice out, but she kicks him, sending him flying up and out of the chimney.

 The animals outside throw pebbles at Alice, which turn into cakes as they fall.
 Alice eats some, remembering how food in Wonderland affected her earlier, and shrinks enough to escape.